findy-network/findy-network.github.io/content/en/blog/gh-rulesets/index.md

   {{< imgproc install-app2 Fit "825x825" >}}{{< /imgproc >}}
 1. Push the `Install` button.

+## Remove Existing Branch Protections

+The rulesets feature will work on behalf of the branch protection settings.
+To avoid having overlapping configurations, remove first any existing branch protections.

-### Create Rulesets
+## Rulesets

 The next step is to create the rulesets.
-The rulesets will work on behalf of the branch protection settings, so **if you have any existing branch protections configured, remove those first**.
-Doing so will prevent any overlapping configurations that may mess up the functionality.

-#### Goal of the Rulesets

 I crafted the following approach according to the original idea presented in [the GitHub blog](https://github.blog/2023-07-24-github-repository-rules-are-now-generally-available/#bypass-with-ease-or-how-i-learned-to-stop-worrying-and-love-the-bot).
 The goal is to protect the main branch so that:

 1. Developers can make changes only via pull requests that have passed the status check `test`.
-1. The releaser bot can push tags and update versions in the GitHub Actions workflow directly to the main branch without creating pull requests.
+2. The releaser bot can push tags and update versions in the GitHub Actions workflow directly to the main branch without creating pull requests.

 You may modify the settings according to your needs.
 For instance, you may require additional status checks or require a review of the PR before one can merge it into the main branch.

-#### Configuration
+### Configuration

 First, we will create a rule for all users.
 We do not allow anyone to delete refs or force push changes.
 Go to the repository settings and select `Rulesets`: